 - 1. The City appreciates WisDOT's commitment to providing aesthetic treatments throughout the project area, including vegetation, green space and architectural treatments.
 Specifically, the Supplemental Final Environmental Impact Statement must commit to a high level of urban streetscape improvements along all reconstructed streets.
 All fencing must be of high aesthetic quality and adequately screened.
 Architectural/aesthetic/artistic treatments and textures should be applied to all concrete structures associated with bridges, crossings, noise barriers and all above ground structures.
 Entrance features and public art should be incorporated into the project, where appropriate.
-The City of Madison urges WisDOT to hire an architect, landscape architect, and to include a public artist on the project's final design team. - 2.
+The City of Madison urges WisDOT to hire an architect, landscape architect, and to include a public artist on the project's final design team.
+In addition, WisDOT should consult with affected neighborhood associations, as part of this design process. - 2.
 The City feels that it is important that WisDOT expand the green space between the frontage roads and the Beltline, and between the frontage roads and Verona Road (where possible).
 The City of Madison is hopeful that the additional property acquisition will make this possible.
 In addition, the City requests that WisDOT consider, in the southwest quadrant, measures to improve the aesthetics between the frontage road and Beltline such as a narrow planter or specific architectural treatments.
 In general, terraces should provide for a minimum of 8 feet of grass between the sidewalk and the curb and gutter (and more is desirable).
-In addition to improving the overall appearance, these measures will provide adequate space for healthy trees and separation for pedestrians. - 3.
+In addition to improving the overall appearance, these measures will provide adequate space for healthy trees and separation for pedestrians.
+The final design process should evaluate frontage road aesthetic design.
+In particular, the DMNA has stated that moving the frontage roads further into the neighborhood to expand green space between them and the Beltline should be accompanied on the neighborhood side of the Beltline frontage road by attractive vegetation, and berms or sound walls to block traffic noise. - 3.
 In the SDEIS, WisDOT has indicated its intent to involve adjacent residents to a considerable degree in developing context sensitive features, aesthetic treatments, and landscaping during the design phase of the project.
 The City supports that commitment and looks forward to refining these important project elements as the final design process moves forward.
 Furthermore, the City proposes that a formal agreement between WisDOT and the City of Madison to ensure the integration of aesthetic treatments into the design of the roadway facility and the proper maintenance of aesthetic features and landscaped green space.